Pvt. Edward L. DeGroot

 According to Ed, one morning the prisoners awoke to discover that the guards had disappeared from the camp.
 American planes appeared and dropped information about the surrender to the POWs.
 When the planes reappeared, they dropped food, medicine and instructions about transportation from the camp.

 After being liberated, Ed boarded the U.S. Consolation, on or about September 16, 1945, suffering from beriberi.
 The ship returned the POWs to the Philippines where they received medication and shots.
-When he was deemed healthy enough to return home, Ed boarded the Dutch ship, Klidfontein for the United States.
-Ed saw the United States for the first time in four years on October 27, 1945.
-He arrived back in the United States four years to the day that he had left from San Francisco for the Philippine Islands in 1941.
+When he was deemed healthy enough to return home, Ed boarded the Dutch ship, S.S.
+Klipfontaine for the United States.
+Ed saw the United States for the first time in four years on October 27, 1945, which was four years to the day that he had left from San Francisco for the Philippine Islands in 1941.
 Ed was promoted to Staff Sergeant and discharged on July 17, 1946.

 Ed returned to Racine and married, Evelyn Kothe on July 1, 1948.
 Together they would be the parents of four daughters and two sons.
 Ed worked as an insurance agent in Racine until he retired.